DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/discussion_guide.md

 # General usability test [~15 mins]

-Before you stop screensharing, I’m curious if you’ve used useiti.doi.gov for anything other than what you walked me through before?
+Before you stop screensharing, I’m curious if you’ve used _[insert ONRR website they mentioned before here]_ for anything other than what you walked me through before?
 - _[if so]:_ could you walk me through that process?

 _Potential probing questions:_